pingcap/br/tests/README.md

 3. The user executing the tests must have permission to create the folder `/tmp/backup_restore_test`.
 All test artifacts will be written into this folder.

+If you have docker installed, you can skip step 1 and step 2 by running `tests/up.sh --pull-images` to build and run a testing Docker container.

 ## Running

-Make sure the path is `br/`

 Run `make integration_test` to execute the integration tests.
 This command will

 1. Build `br`
 2. Check that all 7 required executables and `br` executable exist
-3. Run `tests/up.sh` to build a testing Docker container
-4. Execute `tests/run.sh` in the testing Docker container
+3. Execute `tests/run.sh`

 If the first two steps are done before, you could also run `tests/run.sh` directly.
 This script will